dinhngockhanh/CINner_missegregation_inference/README.md

 ## Vignettes

-The file `vignettes/Inference for selection and missegregation parameters.r`
+The file `vignettes/Inference for selection and missegregation parameters.Rmd` reproduces results from our inference method for selection parameters and missegregation rate from a mixture of bulk and single-cell DNA sequencing data (Results sections 2 & 3, [2]).

 ## References
 1. Dinh KN, Vázquez-García I, Chan A, Malhotra R, Weiner A, McPherson AW, Tavaré S. CINner: modeling and simulation of chromosomal instability in cancer at single-cell resolution. bioRxiv.
 2024.